Parliament of Singapore: Leader of the Opposition

 In the 2006 general election, Chiam and Low retained their seats, and Sylvia Lim from the WP was appointed an NCMP.
 The prime minister, Lee Hsien Loong, referred to Low, who is the WP's secretary-general, as Leader of the Opposition during a debate in the House on 13 November 2006.
 However, following the 2011 general election, Low announced he would not be accepting the title.
 He said: "Either you have a leader of the opposition, or you do not have it.
 There's no need to have an unofficial leader of the opposition."
 He also noted that the title appeared "derogatory" to him because it implied that "you only qualify as unofficial".
 Pritam Singh took over as the Leader of Opposition upon being elected as WP's new secretary-general on 8 April 2018.

-Following the 2020 general election, at which the Workers' Party won ten seats, Prime Minister Lee Hsien Loong said that party leader Pritam Singh would be designated as the official Leader of the Opposition and "will be provided with appropriate staff support and resources to perform his duties".
+Following the 2020 general election, at which the Workers' Party won ten seats, Prime Minister Lee Hsien Loong said that party leader Pritam Singh would be designated as the official Leader of the Opposition (albeit not designated by law) and "will be provided with appropriate staff support and resources to perform his duties".
+In 2026, Singh was removed from the position by the prime minister due to a conviction for lying under oath to a parliamentary committee, leaving the position vacant.

 Party whip

-The primary role of a party whip in Parliament is to enforce party discipline and ensure that sufficient numbers of MPs from his or her political parties attend sittings of the House and vote along party lines.
-Party whips in Singapore play a lesser role than their counterparts in the United Kingdom, as party discipline in Singapore is very strict and almost every parliamentary vote is based on the official position of the political parties (almost every parliamentary bill passed into law, was voted in favour by all People's Action Party Members of Parliament).
-However, rarely from time to time (there have only been 5 instances in the past), a whip may "lift the whip" and allow MPs to vote according to their consciences through a conscience vote:
+The primary role of a party whip in Parliament is to enforce party discipline and ensure that sufficient numbers of MPs from their political parties attend sittings of the House and vote along party lines.
+Party whips in Singapore play a lesser role than their counterparts in the United Kingdom, as party discipline in Singapore is very strict and almost every parliamentary vote is based on the official position of the political parties.
+(Almost every parliamentary bill passes into law, as all People's Action Party MPs usually votes to approve them.)
+However, rarely from time to time, a whip may "lift the whip" and allow MPs to vote according to their consciences through a conscience vote: